Juan Santos Rebellion: Development of the rebellion

-The viceroy Marquis de Villagarcía ordered the governors of the border of Jauja and Tarma, Benito Troncoso and Pedro de Milla Campo, to enter the troubled region, to encircle the rebel.This was done and Troncoso reached Quisopango, where he encountered some resistance, but managed to drive away the Indians.
+The Viceroy, José Antonio de Mendoza ordered the governors of the border of Jauja and Tarma, Benito Troncoso and Pedro de Milla Campo, to enter the troubled region, to encircle the rebel.
+This was done and Troncoso reached Quisopango, where he encountered some resistance, but managed to drive away the Indians.
 Juan Santos, who shunned the encounter, headed for the town of Huancabamba.
 Colonial forces left Tarma to search for him, but the mestizo leader managed to escape.

-In June, a priest, Santiago Vásquez de Calcedo, journeyed to Quisopango to meet Juan Santos.
+In June 1743, a priest, Santiago Vásquez de Calcedo, journeyed to Quisopango to meet Juan Santos.
 From that contact and others reported by indigenous leaders, some of Santos's personality and aims became clearer.
 Santos said that he was a Christian and recited the creed in Latin.
 He had come to the Pajonal to reclaim "his kingdom."
 He claimed to be a reincarnation of Atahualpa, the last Inca emperor.
 He was going to effect that reclamation with the help of indigenous people.
-Santos said he opposed violence, but he was going to expel the Spanish and their African slaves from Peru with the help of the British.
-(There is no evidence Santos was in contact with the British, but his claim of help from them was disturbing to the Spaniards.)
+Santos said he opposed violence, but he was going to expel the Spanish and their African slaves from Peru with the help of the British, though it is not known if he made any contact with them.
 The scholar Stefano Varese says the Santos's "attitudes were those of a moderate man" full of "mystical inspiration."
 He based his rebellion, typical of Millenarianism in colonial societies, on religion.
 Juan Santos promised that the rebellion would bring peace and prosperity to all the Andes, beginning in the jungle and spreading to the highlands and the coast.
 Juan Santos said that the culmination of his rebellion would be his coronation as Sapa Inca (supreme ruler of Tawantinsuyu).